 FHA Guidelines on Disputed Charge-Off and Collection Accounts

-Sometimes you might dispute a charge-off, collection, or other derogatory entry on your credit report.
-Automated underwriting software (AUS) normally excludes disputed accounts.
-If you’re disputing late payments, collections, or charge-offs, and the total of disputed non-medical accounts is less than $1,000, you don’t have to do anything special, and your application can go through AUS.
+Sometimes, you might dispute a charge-off, collection, or other derogatory entry on your credit report.
+Automated underwriting system (AUS) normally excludes disputed accounts.
+If you’re disputing late payments, collections, or charge-offs and the total of disputed non-medical accounts is less than $1,000, you don’t have to do anything special, and your application can go through AUS.

 FHA Guidelines on Charge-Offs and Collections on Medical vs. Non-Medical Credit Disputes